Best EASY Fish Tacos (w/ Slaw!)

 Make the Fish Taco Slaw

-- To make a cooked slaw: Heat 1 tablespoons olive oil over medium heat.
+- For Cooked Slaw: Heat 1 tablespoon olive oil over medium heat.
 Add the cabbage, sprinkle with ¼ teaspoon salt, and sauté, stirring frequently until softened, about 8-10 minutes.
 Turn off the heat, add the lime juice and honey, stirring to combine.

 Make the Fish Tacos